How to reinstall macOS

 If you need help

-Find out what to do if you can’t start up from macOS Recovery.
+Find out what to do if your Mac doesn’t start up all the way.

-Make sure your Mac is connected to the internet.
-You need a broadband internet connection that uses DHCP over Wi-Fi or Ethernet.
-Some types of network connections can prevent installation from macOS Recovery, including those that use a required captive-network login or 802.1X security, or .
+* You need a broadband internet connection that uses DHCP over Wi-Fi or Ethernet.
+Some types of network connections can prevent installation from macOS Recovery, including those that use a required captive-network login, 802.1X security or PPPoE (unless a router is handling the PPPoE connection).